Penglai-Enclave/Penglai-Enclave-sPMP/openeuler-kernel/Documentation/admin-guide/cgroup-v2.rst

 		Amount of cached filesystem data that was modified and is currently being written back to disk

+	  swapcached
+		Amount of swap cached in memory.
+The swapcache is accounted against both memory and swap usage.

 	  anon_thp
 		Amount of memory used in anonymous mappings backed by transparent hugepages

+	  file_thp
+		Amount of cached filesystem data backed by transparent hugepages

+	  shmem_thp
+		Amount of shm, tmpfs, shared anonymous mmap()s backed by transparent hugepages

 	  inactive_anon, active_anon, inactive_file, active_file, unevictable